 So far, the same policy has been followed by Amazon.
 True, the price of the paper is much lower than that of Berkshire Hathaway: it costs $3,172.
 But even this sum is not affordable to every private investor.

 Consolidation of shares: What is it, and why is it needed?

 In investing, there is a procedure that is the reverse of a stock split: stock consolidation.
 It increases their value and decreases their number.
 It is most often done when a company wants to meet the requirements of a particular stock exchange.
 For example, Nasdaq can delist an instrument if its value stays at $1 for a month.

 The consolidation procedure is less reliable than the separation procedure.
 A decline in value that requires an increase in the asset price could indicate problems in the company.
-The investor wonders why the stock is not in demand in the stock market or why it is actively selling off.
+The investor wonders why the stock is not in demand in the stock market, or why it is actively selling off.
 They draw their own conclusions and start selling securities too, causing an even bigger collapse.

-How Stock Splits Affect Investor Returns?
+How do Stock Splits Affect Investor Returns?

 We’ve contemplated what a stock split means.
 It's time to consider the benefits of stock splits for investors.

 Stocks become more affordable